How to Combine Liquid and Powder Highlighter for Makeup That’s a Blinding DreamMay 23, 2018

-In the makeup world, foundation and bronzer have always gotten most of the glory, wouldn’t you say?
-They’re the go-to staples that people turn to for coverage and color.
-However, today we want to talk about makeup’s unsung hero: highlighter.
+In the makeup world, foundation and bronzer have always gotten most of the glory.
+They’re go-to staples that people turn to for coverage and color.
+However, today we want to talk about highlighter, which has been stealing the spotlight lately.

-In our opinion, highlighters are just as important as the two aforementioned makeup products in that they deliver luminosity and brightening qualities that can completely transform your complexion!
-To show our devotion to highlighters everywhere, we’re breaking down the basics of both liquid and powder illuminators so you never have to question their roles in your life again!
+In our opinion, highlighters are just as important as the two aforementioned makeup products because they deliver luminosity and brightening qualities that can completely transform your complexion.
+To show our devotion to highlighters everywhere, we’re breaking down the basics of both liquid and powder illuminators so you never have to question their roles in your life again.

 A Tale of Two Highlighters

-First and foremost, let us be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
-Liquid illuminators are typically more pigmented than powder-based formulas and should be used to accentuate or brighten specific spots on the face.
+First and foremost, let's be clear that liquid and powder highlighters are not the same, and therefore serve different purposes.
+Liquid illuminators are typically more pigmented than powder formulas and should be used to accentuate or brighten specific spots on the face.
 You know the strobing craze that’s been hitting the beauty scene?
 Liquid illuminators are perfect for that!

 When using a liquid highlighter, make sure you use a blending sponge or finger to work it into your skin.
 After applying foundation — before you reach for concealer — dot the liquid along the areas of the face that are naturally hit by the sun (the top of cheekbones, bridge of nose, brow bone, Cupid’s bow, etc.).